PrathamDwivedi27/Flight_and_Search_Service/StartReadme.md

     }) we can do this to add manually it is as easy as that.
 36) We have made Flights model.
+37) We need total seats that we will get from airplane. so make airplane repository also.
+38) We will write bussiness logic in utils folder like comparing dates etc.
+39)